Discover SIDI’s new 2024 Social and Environmental Report

 FEFISOL II’s new 2024 social and environmental report

-Supporting smallholder farmers and rural entrepreneurs across Africa : highlights form the new FEFISOL II 2024 Social and Environmental Report
+Supporting small farmers and rural entrepreneurs in Africa: highlights of the new FEFISOL II 2024 Social and Environmental Report!

 FEFISOL II is a solidarity investment fund dedicated to financing rural microfinance and small family farms in Africa.
 Launched in 2022 by SIDI and Alterfin, and managed by Inpulse Investment Manager, the FEFISOL II fund has financed 43 partners in 17 African countries since its inception.